-Rachel Funk Fordham Email: rfordham@uw.edu Office hours: Wednesdays, 2:30-4:30 SMITH 30 (Zoom link available upon request) AA Section: Fridays, 11:30-12:20, LOW 219 or Zoom AB Section: Fridays, 12:30-1:20pm, LOW 219 or Zoom Quiz sections are vital to students' learning and students who do not engage with the discussion in quiz sections will not be successful in this class.
-Professor Cansunar therefore values the important role that TAs play in the success of his course management and instruction.
+- Tongtian Ziao Email: ttxiao@uw.edu AA Section: Fridays, 9:30-10:20, GUG 204 AB Section: Fridays, 10:30-11:20am, GUG 204 - Yusri Supiyan Email: yusri@uw.edu AA Section: Fridays, 10:30-11:20, SMI 311 AB Section: Fridays, 11:30-12:20pm, SMI 311 Quiz sections are vital to students' learning, and students who do not engage with the discussion in quiz sections will not be successful in this class.
+Professor Cansunar, therefore, values the important role that TAs play in the success of his course management and instruction.
 This course will not be successful without the contributions from TAs, and students should view TAs as their "first line of defense" regarding any challenges that may arise due to the pandemic.
 First, TAs will be responsible for all of the grading of class assignments (discussion question responses, midterm, and final exam) under the direction of Professor Cansunar.
-TAs will manage their own quiz section Canvas pages that will be used by students to turn in discussion question assignments, and either in-person or remote midterm and final exams.
+TAs will manage their own quiz section Canvas pages that will be used by students to turn in discussion question assignments and either in-person or remote midterm and final exams.
 Any questions about grading and assignments should therefore be directed to TAs.
 Second, TAs will manage and operate their own quiz sections during the allotted times that students are registered for on Fridays every week.
-TAs will not introduce any additional course material or lesson plans during quiz section, but they will often cover material not otherwise covered in lecture, and use that time to answer student inquiries on that week's material from lecture or regarding clarification or discussion on the country case studies and discussion questions.
-Any questions about quiz section or discussion questions should therefore be directed to TAs.
-Third, while Professor Cansunar will be in constant management of the TAs, students should view their TAs as the "first line of defense" should problems arise in students' experience with this class or the evolving nature of Covid-19 (see also below).
+TAs will not introduce any additional course material or lesson plans during the quiz section, but they will often cover material not otherwise covered in the lecture and use that time to answer student inquiries on that week's material from the lecture or regarding clarification or discussion on the country case studies and discussion questions.
+Any questions about the quiz section or discussion questions should therefore be directed to TAs.
+Third, while Professor Cansunar will be in constant management of the TAs, students should view their TAs as the "first line of defense" should problems arise in students' experience with this class.
 They should avoid reaching out to Professor Cansunar for a matter that can be handled by a TA, they should reach out only to their TA assigned to their registered quiz section, and they should not contact their TA for this class with a matter related to problems in another class.
 Should students be required to quarantine, they should let their TA know immediately (see also below).
 Professor Cansunar will provide additional information about the expectations for TAs in Week 1, and TAs will provide additional information about the policies and expectations of their Quiz Sections in Week 1.
-Neither Professor Cansunar nor the TAs will be in a position to offer students individual technology support, medical advice, or any alterations to UW, state, and federal policy with respect to the pandemic - we advise students to consult other UW and IT resources as needed to address specific problems related to accessibility or access, especially regarding use of Zoom should a shift to remote learning be required; and continually update themselves on Covid-related policies on campus.
+Neither Professor Cansunar nor the TAs will be in a position to offer students individual technical support, medical advice, or any alterations to UW, state, and federal policy with respect to the pandemic - we advise students to consult other UW and IT resources as needed to address specific problems related to accessibility or access.
 3 Course Evaluation: